christina-taggart/pc-5-validations/README.md

-# 5 Active Record And Sinatra Propagating Validations
+# P5 Active Record And Sinatra Propagating Validations

 ##Learning Competencies

 ##Summary

- ## Overview
 In order to protect the integrity of your data, you will often need to prevent users from creating records with information that doesn't meet your constraints.
 A good practice is to inform the user why you did not save the data, and allow them to correct their errors.

-Start with this
-[skeleton](http://s3.amazonaws.com/dbc_socrates/challenges/ar-propagate-validations.zip)
-and follow the instructions below.
+Start with the skeleton in the `validations` directory and [skeleton](http://s3.amazonaws.com/dbc_socrates/challenges/ar-propagate-validations.zip) and follow the instructions below.